Data collection

 Associate with cluster resource

-In this field you can specify cluster resource associated with DCI.
-Data collection and processing will occur only if node you configured DCI for is current owner of this resource.
+In this field one can specify cluster resource associated with DCI.
+Data collection and processing will occur only if node, you configured DCI for, is current owner of this resource.
 This field is valid only for cluster member nodes.

 Data aggregation

-This section is responsible for cluster data aggregation way.
-Aggregate values from cluster nodes option means, that DCI from cluster will be collected on each node separately and aggregated on cluster using one of the aggregation options.
+This section specifies how cluster data aggregation is done.
+Aggregate values from cluster nodes option means that DCI from cluster will be collected on each node separately and aggregated on cluster using one of the aggregation options.

 Aggregation options: